Ee-Hsin/jordanstocks/README.md

 TODO tomorrow:

-1. Firebase Storage for users to download PDFs of the Letters
+1. Make Letter Editor upload (just need to work on the uploadStorage function now)
+2. Make LetterDisplay fetch from firestore
-2. BlogEditor component which is built on top of TextEditor, with Extra info like Title, description etc. TextEditor is only for the main body of the page.
+3. BlogEditor component which is built on top of TextEditor, with Extra info like Title, description etc. TextEditor is only for the main body of the page.
-3. Change the Blog Displayer to accomodate rich text!
+4. Change the Blog Displayer to not print arrays and to accomodate rich text!
 (Will have to dangerously set inner HTML so need to watch out)

 Additional: